kaleidos-ventures/taiga-resources/content/30min-setup.md

 thumbnail: "/images/30m.png"
 ---

 This is the easiest and **recommended** way to run Taiga in production.
 This document explains how to deploy a full Taiga service for a production environment with **docker**.

-### Requirements and caveats
+### Requirements

 Prior to start the installation, ensure you have installed:

 - **docker**
 - **docker-compose**

-Additionally, it's necessary to have familiarity with Docker, docker-compose and Docker repositories.
+If you don't have docker installed, please follow installation instructions from docker.com: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/) Additionally, it's necessary to have familiarity with Docker, docker-compose and Docker repositories.

-### Get repository
+### Getting started

 Clone [this repository](https://github.com/taigaio/taiga-docker).